Obituaries for the week of September 20, 2017

 Ms. Russell is survived by one daughter, Anjanette (Charles) Russell Purifoy of Mobile, Ala.; one son, Garrick D. (Detrie) Russell of Mobile; two sisters, Barbara Lendore of Brooklyn, N.Y. and Patricia Russell of Atmore; one brother, Ervin Russell of Atmore; ten grandchildren; five great-grandchildren and a host of nieces, nephews, cousins, and friends.

-Funeral service will be held Thursday, September 21, 2017 at 1 p.m. at Lighthouse Apostolic Holiness Church – 95 Monroe St., Atmore with Elder Ledell Johnson, Jr. eulogist and Apostle Robert Grissett – Host Pastor, presiding.
-Interment will follow in Stallworth Cemetery.
+Funeral service was held Thursday, September 21, 2017 at 1 p.m. at Lighthouse Apostolic Holiness Church – 95 Monroe St., Atmore with Elder Ledell Johnson, Jr. eulogist and Apostle Robert Grissett – Host Pastor, presiding.
+Interment followed in Stallworth Cemetery.

-The family will receive friends Wednesday, September 20, 2017 from 5 – 7 p.m. at Turner Funeral Chapel.
+The family received friends Wednesday, September 20, 2017 from 5 – 7 p.m. at Turner Funeral Chapel.

 Turner Funeral Chapel LLC in charge of all arrangements.